 Republican leadership has acknowledged it has a problem.

 "We've got to find better ways to empower people where they feel like this is worth their time," Rep. Pete Sessions of Texas, a former two-term National Republican Congressional Committee chair who met with several members to discuss retirements, told the National Journal

 But more retirements came shortly after -- and then more after that.

 Some states are seeing higher numbers of open seats.
 And not all of the vacancies are coming from Republicans.
 Several seats have opened in Texas, including the blue 16th Congressional District, won by Democrat Beto O'Rourke in 2016.
-He announced that he plans to run for Senate in 2018.
+He announced that he plans to run for the Senate in 2018.

-Here is the full list of representatives who have so far announced that they plan to leave office, broken down by whether they said they will resign, retire or run for another office.
+Here is the full list of representatives so far who have announced that they plan to leave office, broken down by whether they said they will resign, retire or run for another office.
 Some members resigned before their terms ended.

 While the number of Democrats and Republicans planning to run for another office is close in number, the number of House Republican retirements dwarfs those announced by Democrats.
 Members from either party planning to run for another office tend to run for Senate seats or governorships.

 Scandal has also led to some resignations.
 Rep. Tim Murphy of Pennsylvania announced he would retire after the anti-abortion GOP congressman admitted that he had had an affair and had urged an abortion

 CNN's Adam Levy and Wade Payson-Denney contributed to this report